ScilifelabDataCentre/dds_cli/docs/testing.rst

 .. admonition:: Target audience

-    This page targets any users invited to the development / testing instance of the Data Delivery System.
+    This page targets any users invited to the testing instance of the Data Delivery System.
 If you have an account on the production instead (https://delivery.scilifelab.se), please read the documentation here :ref:`here<start>`.

 .. _test-important: